 There are 104 casinos in Las Vegas.
 Caesar’s Palace is not the oldest Vegas casino but it’s probably the most famous.
 The Bellagio or the legendary Golden Nugget is where you’ll see some of the world’s top poker players in action, but if you want to play the slots head for The Palms.

-Museums you won’t find anywhere else
+Museums you won’t

 At the Atomic Testing Museum, you can learn about Nevada’s history as a testing site.
 A motion simulator gives you a sense of what it might have been like to sit in on one of the hundreds of tests.
 Or you might prefer The Mob Museum, The Neon Museum or The Pinball Hall of Fame.